hannesdelbeke/unreal-python-plugin-template/README.md

 ```

 ### Info
 - `MyPlugin` rename the folder to your plugin name.
-Unreal's naming convention uses CamelCase.
+Unreal's naming convention uses PascalCase.
 - `MyPlugin.uplugin` Rename this file to your plugin name, and open it with a text editor & edit the content.
 - `.gitignore` is setup to prevent unneeded python files from being commit to your git-repo.
 - `requirements.txt` Add your pip/pypi dependencies to this file, delete it if not used.